Guy Brewer: Early life

 Guy Brewer was born in Georgia.
 By the 1930s he was a real estate broker in the neighborhood of Washington Heights in Manhattan, where he was also a Democratic Party leader.
 He clashed with the Tammany Hall politicians who dominated Manhattan politics at the time when they diverted money from his district to a predominantly white one, making him a political pariah by his own account.

+Brewer was a delegate to the 1948 Progressive National Convention.